alabarjasteh/Stanford2020-CS193p/README.md

-# Stanford CS193p 2020 - Developing Apps for iOS
+# Stanford CS193p 2020 - Developing Apps for iOS (in SwiftUI)

 > Use different commits to see a certain lecture's code or my humble solution to an assingment.